Skip to Content

 It's also important for Retail NZ to gather information about the trends in retail.
 This helps them identify the issues that are important to retailers, so they can lobby central and local government of their behalf.

-The first annual survey was completed in January 2016.
-The early results will be presented at Retail NZ’s shop.kiwi International Forum, on the 16th February in Auckland.
+The first annual survey was completed in January 2016, and the results were presented at Retail NZ’s shop.kiwi International Forum, on the 16th February in Auckland.

 The Sir Stephen Tindall Distinguished Professor Lecture showcases the very best in retail research, and, importantly, what the implications are for managerial practice.